A word from Rev. John Alsbrooks, Pastor

 I challenge you to step out in faith and volunteer for that meaningful work that God has called you to do.
 You will never be alone!
 Remember the WE!

-I look forward to worshipping with you through this Advent and Christmas Season at First United Methodist Church of Goldthwaite.
+We look forward to worshipping with you at the First United Methodist Church of Goldthwaite.
 A body of Christ with open hearts, open minds and open doors.